 When to fly

 Cheap flights to Cochin can be found during the off-season months of July, August and September, when monsoon rains fall over the city.
-The shoulder season months of March and April can be a good time to find deals on airfares as well, although temperatures are at their highest, around 26 to 31 degrees Celsius and the weather can be rainy at times.
+The shoulder season months of March and April can also be a good time to find a cheap flight to Cochin, although temperatures are at their highest, around 26 to 31 degrees Celsius and the weather can be rainy at times.

 The historic port city of Cochin is the perfect starting point for exploring the Indian state of Kerala.
 The islands that make up Cochin (or Kochi) offer a taste of everything: history, culture, international influence and local culinary delights.
 The only real question is where to begin exploring this charming city.

 Many choose to start their visit by seeing the historic Fort Kochi on the peninsula of Mattencherry.
 Here, gargantuan Chinese fishing nets line the seashore as old colonial buildings line the neighbourhood’s alleys and streets.
 Tourists also book their flights to Cochin to experience the numerous Basilicas and churches that remain as testaments to Cochin’s Portuguese past, as well as the remains of the VOC Gate and David Hall reflect the Dutch side of Cochin’s history.